 Rainwater that is collected for garden and agricultural uses does not need a high degree of purity.
 Although, rainwater that is collected from unclean surface runoffs, are not suitable for drinking or cooking with.
 You can improve the quality of rainwater that is harvested by separating the first flush of water from the roof, gutters and other collection surfaces from the rest of the water that goes into the water storage tanks.

-And if I want to use the rainwater that is harvested?
+want to use the rainwater that is harvested?

 If the rainwater that you have harvested is intended to be used for household applications, please note that it should then first be purified.
 Flocculation, settlement, and biofilm skimming are options you can use to remove bacteria, organic materials and chemicals that form films on the surfaces of the tanks or settle to the bottom, creating a sludge-like material.